ignatiqq/optimized-css-hash/README.md

             loader: 'css-loader',
             options: {
                 modules: {
-                    // pathHash is the necessary name to put the optimized hash to classname
+                    // pathHash is the required name to place the optimized hash in the class name.
                     localIdentName: '[name]__[local]___[pathHash]',
                     mode: 'global',
                     getLocalIdent: createGenerator(),